Techies-Product/newsite/_posts/2018-05-02-Functions-In-Python.md

 **<span style="color: #666666; font-family: Arial, sans-serif;">Parameters:</span>**

-<span style="color: #666666; font-family: Arial, sans-serif;">Information can be passed to functions as a parameter. </span><span style="color: #666666; font-family: Arial, sans-serif;">Parameters are specified after the function name, inside the parentheses.
+<span style="color: #666666; font-family: Arial, sans-serif;">Information can be passed to functions as a parameter.ï¿½</span><span style="color: #666666; font-family: Arial, sans-serif;">Parameters are specified after the function name, inside the parentheses.
 You can add as many parameters as you want, just separate them with a comma.</span>

 **<span style="color: #666666; font-family: Arial, sans-serif;">Return Values:</span>**